lincc-frameworks/python-project-template/docs/source/new_project.rst

    * - *What is your python module name?*
      - The name of your (first) module.
 This controls where your source code will live (``src/{{module_name}}``).
    * - *Your first and last name?*
      -  The name of code's author.
 This will be used in the project and documentation metadata.
+This name will also be included as part of the copyright license.
    * - *Your preferred email address?*
      - The contact email for the code's author.
 This will be used in the project and documentation metadata.
    * - *What license would you like to use?*